AnyLog-co/documentation/monitoring calls.md

 ## Get Streaming
 Data provided via REST APIs and message brokers passes to processing through internal buffers.
-The buffers are associated with database tables and the ***get streaming*** command provides information on the data that passes through these buffers.
+The buffers are associated with database tables and the `get streaming` command provides information on the data that passes through these buffers.

 The command returns the data in a text format.
-Adding the key-value pair ***format = json*** returns the info in a JSON structure.
+Adding the key-value pair _format=json_ returns the info in a JSON structure.

 **Usage**:
 ```anylog